Sibylle of Jülich-Cleves-Berg: Marriage plans

 In 1582, marriage between Sibylle and Charles of Arenberg was promoted by Arenberg's mother Marguerite de La Marck, who was an intimate of Sibylle and her sisters.
-Sibylle's nephew Rudolf II and her cousin Philip II of Spain, however, held off on making a decision in the matter.
+Sibylle's cousins, Rudolf II and Philip II of Spain, however, held off on making a decision in the matter.
 In the end, the marriage never occurred, because of the class differences between the two houses and the difficult political situation.

 Sibylle's brother Johann Wilhelm married Jakobea of Baden in 1585.
-In 1586, Sibylle was betrothed to Jakobeas brother, Philip II, Margrave of Baden-Baden.
+In 1586, Sibylle was betrothed to Jakobea's brother, Philip II, Margrave of Baden-Baden.
 Philip had grown up at the court of Albert V of Bavaria, who was married to Sibylle's maternal aunt, Anna.
 Negotiations for the dowry were finished in 1588, but shortly before the wedding the groom became ill and died at the age of twenty-nine.

 Two years later, in 1590, Edward Fortunatus of Baden-Rodemachern, a cousin of Sibylle's fiancée visited the Düsseldorf court, was quite taken with Sibylle, and requested permission from the emperor to court her.
 However, this request was not even met with a reply.
 Edward Fortunatus, though of sufficient high birth, had little in fortune and had a reputation for living "an evil life", though he was the nephew of the Lutheran John III, King of Sweden.
 Edward Fortunatus himself had converted to Catholicism in 1584, which would have theoretically strengthened the Catholic presence in the region.